 We started our journey early in the morning so that we have enough time to explore the village and came back to the city before it gets dark, Kuldhara is surrounded by some local villages only, so the nearest place where you can stay in Jaisalmer city itself.

-Kuldhara city is known to exist from some 700 years.
+Kuldhara city is known to exist for some 700 years.
 This city was inhabited mainly by a brahmin community known as Paliwal.
 The real reason behind the story of Kuldhara village is still not cleared; some of them say that as the wells went dry and water was in utter scarcity, people left this place.
 Some say it was an earthquake.
-According to local legend, the story goes
+According to local legend, the story goes something like Salim Singh who was a minister at Jaisalmer was the reason behind people desolating this village.

 Just before the last turn, we meet these local school guys who were stopping the visitors to listen to the story behind the village just for one rupee, that was a fair deal to us anyway.
 The story they told us was that Salim Singh wanted to marry a girl of the Paliwal Brahmins and threatened them to kill the whole community if they don’t obey his wish, but the Brahmins were opposed to this inter cast marriage as Salim was not a Brahmin so they decided to leave everything behind and escaped overnight.
 That sounded like an “escape for